jtitensky/the-ultimate-final-project/README.md

 6-06 H: updates calculator screen to be final and have description of features

 Project Plan
+- hierarchy of needs for this to be worthy of being called project:
+   - being to properly take and parse through user input
+   - evaluate expression properly (getting that function down)
+   - using processing to graph various relationships / getting the drawing to work properly
 ~~~~~~~~~~~~

 Links To Demo Versions